 With a small bag of gold coins from the Governors’ Fund, and a list of supplies that are going to be required.
 And a whole new world to investigate.

 He also has magic at his disposal, a remarkably high degree of control over it for his age and a history of roaming around Greater London unsupervised.
 I imagine that his orphanage was perfectly happy to see the back of him for the day whenever he slipped out.
 He may have returned to the orphanage only to sleep.
 Which suited everyone just fine.
-And no one had any real control of him out on the streets of London.
+And no one had any real control over him out on the streets of London.

 Now stop and consider what that suggests.